 For many firms, a customer signing up for their service is only the start.
 To get a new customer engaged and boost the chances of retention, they need them to start using the product.
-The sooner they learn the benefits of the offering, the better.
-That’s why lots of brands treat an initial onboarding email is a kind of explainer.
+The sooner they learn the benefits of the offering, the less likely they’re to churn.
+That’s why lots of brands treat an initial onboarding email as a kind of explainer.

 As well as welcoming a customer, these messages also lay out the basics of the service to which they’ve signed up.
 It’s a handy way of reminding the consumer why they did buy their subscription.
 It will also nudge them toward using the service to reap the benefits the email reiterated to them.